9th Squadron (Belgium): The squadron's origins

 The 9ème Escadrille de Chasse was originally the 1ère Escadrille de Chasse, which was founded in February 1916 as the first dedicated fighter squadron of the Aviation Militaire Belge.

 On 1 March 1918, while stationed at Les Moëres aerodrome near Veurne, it would be reorganized into the 9ème Escadrille and become part of Belgium's first fighter wing, the Groupe de Chasse.
 The squadron continued to use the equipment and personnel of the 1ère Escadrille.
 9ème Escadrille also inherited the "Thistle" symbol and motto "Nemo me impune lacessit" or "No-one can challenge me unpunished".
-The squadron's fleet consisted largely of Hanriot-Dupont 1s, supplemented by a some Sopwith Camels.
+The squadron's fleet consisted largely of Hanriot-Dupont 1s, supplemented by some Sopwith Camels.

 The 10ème Escadrille and 11ème Escadrille were the other squadrons of the Group, also known as the Groupe Jaquet, after its commanding officer, Capitaine Fernand Jacquet.
 Headed by Capitaine Walter Gallez, 9th Squadron counted a number of famous fighter pilots amongst its ranks: Willy Coppens (who was also the first Belgian pilot to use the "Cocotte" on his aircraft), Jan Olieslagers, André de Meulemeester.